-Without the agreement, there might be issues getting building regulations completion certificate, which would cause problems trying to sell the property, or if the building limits the maintenance and repair works for Thames Water – they have a right to remove the building/extension and charge you for doing so.
-This can be avoided following the process set up.
+Without the agreement, there might be issues getting a building regulations completion certificate, which would cause problems trying to sell the property.
+Also, if the building limits the maintenance and repair works for Thames Water – they have a right to remove the building/extension and charge you for doing so.
+This can be avoided by following the process setup.

 DO YOU ALWAYS NEED A BUILD OVER AGREEMENT?

 As a rule, it is a requirement to apply for a Build Over Agreement if the building is:

 – Within three metres of a public sewer